bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x ] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [ x] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Run `npm install` to retrieve all needed dependencies.
+- [ x] Run `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
+- [ x] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [ x] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [ x] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements